 Individually or in combination, the members of Gryphon have been involved in medieval mummers plays and the Cambridge Footlights, led the pit orchestra for West End theatre hits like Anything Goes and performed at events ranging from Glastonbury, Cambridge and Cropredy to major cultural festivals in Europe.
 They have written concertos for guitar, viola and recorder and scored countless films and television series.

 Multi-instrumentalist Richard Harvey has recently been in Hollywood, working with Hans Zimmer on the score for The Little Prince, as well as an extensive tour.
-It is because of these and other similar commitments that Richard has decided to step down from the Gryphon chair, giving way to a gallant successor in Keith Thompson, long-term colleague and friend of the band and founder of Medieval band City Waites.
+It is because of these and other similar commitments that Richard has decided to step down from the Gryphon chair, giving way to a gallant successor in Andy Findon, long-term colleague and friend of the band, member of Home Service with Graeme and Rory, and member also of the Michael Nyman Band, as well as being a top London session and theatre musician.

 Guitarist Graeme Taylor was music director for the recent smash hit West End production of War Horse, featuring songs by John Tams, with whom Graeme played in Home Service, while Brian Gulland – the wild-eyed, wild-haired, crumhorn-wielding warrior-wizard whose iconic presence seemed to define the band – moved to France for a stint with Malicorne before returning to his UK roots as a member of the much-loved New Scorpion Band.